 Freight forwarding may save you time and money if you’re exporting large volumes of goods or high value items by sea or air freight.
 Find out more about freight forwarders.

 This guidance is for information only.
-You should consult your legal advisers if you wish to ensure you understand the legal implications of trading from 1 January 2021 for your business.
+You should consult your legal advisers if you wish to ensure you understand the legal implications of trading for your business.